-Component 1 follows the "stacked survey method" developed by Michigan State University to survey a sample of 1,100 hatcheries, feed suppliers, farmers, and fish traders interviewed by Michigan State University researchers in 2013 in the Feed the Future Zone of Influence.
-Comparative analysis of 2020 and 2013 data enables identification of new and emerging technologies and practices.
-Additional in-depth interviews are used to gather detailed information on these practices and produce short videos featuring individuals talking and demonstrating their innovative behavior in their own words to provide easily relatable content to be disseminated widely through social media platforms.
+Component 1 follows the “stacked survey method” to survey a sample of 1,100 hatcheries, feed suppliers, farmers, and fish traders interviewed in 2013.
+Comparative analysis of 2020 and 2013 data enables the identification of new and emerging technologies and practices.
+Additional in-depth interviews are used to gather detailed information on these practices and produce short videos featuring individuals demonstrating their innovative behavior in their own words to provide easily relatable content to be disseminated widely through social media platforms.

-Component 2 utilizes machine learning to extract and analyze data on fish ponds from satellite images.
-Combined with data collected under Component 1, this analysis facilitates development of an interactive, online data visualization tool that can be used to estimate aquaculture’s multidimensional contributions to the economy and nutrition, focusing on production, economic value added, and employment – all differentiated by gender and value chain segment.
+Component 2 uses machine learning to extract and analyze data on fishponds from satellite images.
+Combined with data collected under Component 1, this analysis facilitates the development of an interactive, online data visualization tool that can be used to estimate aquaculture’s multidimensional contributions to the economy and nutrition, focusing on production, economic value-added, and employment – all differentiated by gender and value chain segment.
 The publicly available web-based tool designed based on stakeholder consultations facilitates user interaction with and visualization of the data generated.

 Component 3 is dedicated to formal training and outreach that builds individual, organizational, and societal capacity and includes

 - stakeholder consultations on features potential users wish to see incorporated into the interactive GIS interface;

 - a two-week data-analytics capacity-building retreat, to build host-country researcher capacity for quantitative survey data analysis, analytical thinking, and written and oral academic presentational skills;